gnosis/dex-research/dFusion/dFusion.rst

 Price manipulation
 ------------------

-One concern is that the limited space of orders is filled up by an attacker, after a profitable market order (an order with a low limit sell price) was submitted.
+One concern is that the limited space of orders is filled up by an attacker, after a profitiable market order (an order with a low limit sell price) was submitted.
 This way, the attacker could prevent fair price finding, as others wouldn't be able to submit their legitimate orders.
 Consequently, the attacker could profit from the off-price by buying the market order cheaply.

 This can be prevent by two methods:

-- **Order encryption:** Order can be encrypted using a distributed key generation scheme and only be decrypted after the order finalization is finished.
+- **Order encryption:** Order can be encrypted using a distributed key generation sheme and only be decrypted after the order finalization is finished.
 Then the attacker would not be aware of the good price of an "market order".
 - **Futures on order-participation:** A significant proportion (say 98%) of the order space would be distributed using the usual fee model while the rest (say 2%) could be reserved for people, who used their GNO/OWl or some other token.
 This way it would be much harder for an attacker to fill the order space.